Guided training-based evaluation assistanceRegister Now

 iPad Quick Start

-- Use our demo server to quickly view and interact with sample data by opening Safari on your iPad and going to http://mobiledemo.jaspersoft.com/jasperserver-pro/
+- Use our demo server to interact with sample data by opening Safari on your iPad and going to http://mobiledemo.jaspersoft.com/jasperserver-pro/

-- With Jaspersoft installed and running, open Safari on your iPad and type the URL of your Jaspersoft login page
+- With Jaspersoft installed and running, open Safari on your iPad and enter the URL of your Jaspersoft login page

-To learn how to interact with your data, see the video below:
+Review this video to learn how to interact with your data:

 iPhone Quick Start